 Aside from the benefits of augmenting my physical board arrangements via interactive visual CAD simulation software, I personally enjoy seeing a physical mock-up of my circuits prior to any finished solder mask layer of a design.
 It gives me a real world, real functioning mock-up for me to physically hold and feel.
 This, of course, is my own preference and will highly depend on what my design aims to accomplish, but nothing beats a circuit constructed with my own two hands.

-Knowing what we know now, where does your design stack up to when considering your use of a breadboard?
+Knowing what we know now, where does your design stack up to when considering breadboard advantages and disadvantages?
 If you are still questioning the benefits, limitations, and simulated alternatives relative to your design, talk to an Altium expert today.

 Check out Altium Designer in action...